-To properly remove etching, you need to know if the water you are working with is hard or soft.
-If it is hard water then consider pouring 2 tablespoons of borax into a glass jar filled with 1-quart hot water.
+To properly remove etching, You need to know whether The water is hard Or soft.
+If it is hard water then consider pouring 2 tablespoons of borax into a glass jar filled with 1 quart of hot water.

-Allow the mixture to dissolve in water and then shake vigorously.
-After that, in a small glass Put 1 tablespoon of the borax solution, and add 2 tablespoons of water.
-Drop half of a tablet and let it sit for 15 minutes.
-If there is no rash, then you have hard water.
+Allow The mixture to dissolve in The water And then clean it vigorously.
+After that, in a small glass Put 1 tablespoon of The borax solution, and add 2 tablespoons of water.
+Drop half of a tablet And let it sit for 15 minutes.
+If there is no rash, then You have hard water.

 Control The Hot Water Heater Temperature

-Uncontrolled hot water temperatures are the most common cause of carving in glass containers.
-If you have problems with your glasses over time, check.
-Your commercial hot water heater is set at 120 ° F. We recommend removing any screens or washers from the faucet and aerator if possible to avoid the problem of minerals getting stuck.
+Uncontrolled hot water temperatures are The most common cause of carving in glass containers.
+If You have problems with Your glasses over time, check.
+Your commercial water heater is set at 120 ° F. We recommend removing any screens Or washers from The faucet And aerator if possible to avoid The problem of minerals getting stuck.